 Indonesian rescuers retrieve body parts from Lion Air crash site

-JAKARTA: Indonesian rescuers have begun retrieving body parts on Monday (Oct 29) after a Lion Air plane crashed into the sea shortly after take-off from Jakarta.
+JAKARTA: Indonesian rescuers have begun retrieving body parts after a Lion Air plane crashed into the sea shortly after take-off from Jakarta on Monday (Oct 29).

+All 189 people on board were "likely" killed, said Indonesia's search and rescue agency.

+"My prediction is that nobody survived because the victims that we found, their bodies were no longer intact and it's been hours so it is likely 189 people have died," the agency's operational director Bambang Suryo Aji told reporters.

+About 40 divers are part of about 150 personnel at the scene, authorities said, with the plane in water about 30 to 40 metres deep.

-Flight JT610 was carrying 189 people when it plunged into the sea 13 minutes after leaving Soekarno-Hatta International Airport.
+Flight JT610 plunged into the sea 13 minutes after leaving Soekarno-Hatta International Airport.
 Its destination was Pangkal Pinang, east of Sumatra, on Bangka island.

 Photos posted on the Twitter account of the national search and rescue agency Basarnas showed six body bags being brought to shore at Tanjung Priuk port.